Cost Analysis Models/Tools for Air Pollution Regulations

-The Control Strategy Tool (CoST) is a client-server system and is part of EPA's Emissions Modeling Framework (EMF).
-The purpose of CoST is to model the emission reductions and engineering costs associated with control strategies applied to point, area, and mobile sources of air pollutant emissions to support the analyses of air pollution policies and regulations.
-CoST accomplishes this by matching control measures to emission sources using algorithms such as "maximum emissions reduction" and "least cost".
-Control strategy results can be exported to CSV files or viewed in a graphical table that supports sorting, filtering, and plotting.
-The results can also be merged with the original inventory to create controlled emissions inventories that can be exported to the emissions model SMOKE.
+The Control Strategy Tool (CoST), developed in 2008, is part of EPA's Emissions Modeling Framework (EMF).
+CoST is used to estimate emissions reductions and engineering costs associated with control strategies applied to point and area sources of air pollutant emissions to support the analyses of air pollution policies and regulations.
+CoST accomplishes this by matching control measures to emissions units/sources in the emissions inventory using source classification codes.
+Control strategy results can be exported or viewed in a table that supports sorting and filtering.
+CoST has the following capabilities:

-- the ability to insert emissions inventories almost seamlessly from the Emissions Modeling Framework (EMF)
+- the ability to insert emissions inventories from the Emissions Modeling Framework (EMF);

-- the ability to insert new control measure data
+- the ability to insert new control measure data; and

-- easier for users to track their analyses and create summary reports and output files
+- the ability for users to track their analyses and create summary reports and output files.

-Information on control efficiencies and costs is contained in the Control Measure Database (CMDB).
-This database currently focuses on criteria pollutants.
+Information on control efficiencies and engineering costs is contained in the Control Measures Database (CMDB), which currently focuses on criteria pollutants.

-The CoST software (version 2.12) is available for download (see below).
-Note that because of resource limitations, EPA is not able to provide any support for the installation or operation of CoST outside of the Agency.
+The CoST software (version 4.1) is available for download (see below).
 Documentation for the tool is included on this web site (below).
 Contact Brian Keaveny at firstname.lastname@example.org for general information about CoST.